-“What suggestions do you have for a guy with Cervical fusion as well as Herniated Lumbar Discs?”
+“What suggestions do you have for a guy with Cervical fusion and Herniated Lumbar Discs?”

 This would be my recommendation for Cervical Fusion.
 You want to work on two things:

-1. You want to work on your isometric strength of your cervical Muscles in the neck.
+1. You want to work on the isometric strength of your cervical Muscles in the neck.

-What that means is you get into a good posture, you hold your neck position.
-You have your head and you push in your hand and you are still maintaining that ideal alignment.
-Push for 5 seconds at about 20% of your maximum and doing ten repetitions.
-You are going to push to the side, so each side, you are going to push forward, you are going to push back and then you are also going to end up rotating.
+What that means is you get into a good posture, and you hold your neck position.
+You have your head, push in your hand, and still maintain that ideal alignment.
+Push for 5 seconds at about 20% of your maximum and do ten repetitions.
+You are going to push to the side, so on each side, you are going to push forward, you are going to push back, and then you will end up rotating.
 So you end up working on that isometric strength of those deep cervical muscles.

-2. When you are exercising or lifting, you are going to really work on having excellent position when you are doing your back exercises, chest exercises, and leg exercises.
+2. When you are exercising or lifting, you are going to work on having an excellent position when you are doing your back exercises, chest exercises, and leg exercises.

-These are going to work on strengthening the chest, the shoulders, neck, shoulder blade muscles, and mid back muscles.
-As we strengthen those, they are going to help provide support and stability and protection to the neck.
+These will work on strengthening the chest, shoulders, neck, shoulder blade, and mid-back muscles.
+As we strengthen those, they will help provide support, stability, and protection to the neck.

 Those are the two things you can do for your Cervical fusion.

-- Do component #1 — reshaping your back from inside, moving it from being a painful back to a pain free one.
+- Do component #1 — reshaping your back from the inside, moving it from a painful back to a pain-free one.

-- Look at component #2 — reshaping your back from the outside, that’s from a painful back to a pain free back.
+- Look at component #2 — reshaping your back from the outside, from a painful back to a pain-free one.

-There you go Paul.
-Give those a go and let me know how it goes, and if you are a Fix My Back Pain customer make sure to send me your questions, comments or testimonials, ones that relate to how the program has helped you.
+There you go, Paul.
+Give those a go and let me know how it goes, and if you are a Fix, My Back Pain customer, I will send me your questions, comments, or testimonials, ones that relate to how the program has helped you.

 This is Rick Kaselj from ExercisesForInjuries.com and FixMyBackPain.com